-4.18 How many hours do you usually work each week (Monday to Sunday)?
+4.18 How many hours do you usually work each week (Monday to Sunday)? ------ --- -- --

-This question is intended to find out from persons who had one job only, how many hours they usually worked each week.
+This question is intended to find out from persons who had only one job , how many hours they usually worked each week.

-All members of the households in selected dwelling units aged 15 years and older, who were economically active in the seven days prior to the interview, who were employees, employers, self-employed, and persons helping unpaid in a household business.
+All members of the households in selected dwelling units 15 years and older, who were economically active in the seven days prior to the interview, who were employees, employers, self-employed, and persons helping unpaid in a household business.